-HL also needs to provide robust IT systems so that your pension can be run in an efficient and timely way.
+HL also needs to provide robust IT systems so that your savings can be managed in an efficient and timely way.

-HL suffered a significant problem with its IT systems on 9 November 2020 following the announcement of the success of trials of a vaccine that was effective against coronavirus.
-We've been assured that this issue has been resolved, but we've not received sufficient evidence to show how many smaller incidents have occurred and what preventative measures are in place to stop issues occurring again.
-Although they have very recently provided us with more data on this we've not yet considered it.
-We will consider this data in the coming months and report back to you next year.
+In last year's report we set out that HL had suffered a significant problem with its IT systems on 9 November 2020 following the announcement of the success of trials of a vaccine that was effective against coronavirus.
+That issue was resolved, but we'd not received sufficient evidence to show how many smaller incidents had occurred and what preventative measures were in place to stop issues occurring again.
+Since then, HL has been providing us with quarterly IT reporting on incidents and how they are resolved.
+We are now satisfied HL has robust IT systems.